nixworks/public/news/2014/06/30/index.md

 ##### War in North-West Pakistan
 ### [The Pakistan Army begins a ground offensive against militants in the town of Miramshah in North Waziristan. ](/news/2014/06/30/the-pakistan-army-begins-a-ground-offensive-against-militants-in-the-town-of-miramshah-in-north-waziristan.md)
-_Context: War in North-West Pakistan, North Waziristan, Pakistan Army, Miramshah_
+_Context: Pakistan Army, North Waziristan, Miramshah, War in North-West Pakistan_

 ##### Israeli-Palestinian conflict
 ### [The bodies of three kidnapped Israeli teenagers, including one with dual American citizenship, are found partially buried near Hebron on the West Bank.
 Shin Bet determined they were murdered shortly after being kidnapped, and is searching for two Hamas kidnappers and accomplices.](/news/2014/06/30/the-bodies-of-three-kidnapped-israeli-teenagers-including-one-with-dual-american-citizenship-are-found-partially-buried-near-hebron-on-the.md)